 Scope of Research

 NHF is interested in funding innovative research studies in the area of bleeding disorders.
-For additional detail on project scope, please review the RFA attached below.
+For additional details on the project scope, please review the RFA attached below.

-Interested candidates please contact NHF's Research Department to request an application.
-All applications should be submitted online by no later than TBD at 11:59 PM EST. Applications that are incomplete or do not arrive by the deadline will not be accepted.
+All interested candidates can request an application by emailing Karina Lopez at email@example.com.
+Applicants need to submit the application by no later than 11:59 pm EST on March 14, 2021.
+Applications that are incomplete or that do not arrive by the deadline will not be accepted.
+All applications should be submitted online by no later than March 14, 2021 at 11:59 PM ET.
+Applications that are incomplete or do not arrive by the deadline will not be accepted.

 Applications will be evaluated by a select NHF Research Review Committee based upon the received applications.
 The Committee will make recommendations to NHF where the final decision will be determined.

-A copy of NHF's Research Grant Policies may requested by writting to email@example.com.
+A copy of NHF's Research Grant Policies may be requested by writing to firstname.lastname@example.org.